 Find out more about Snow Dome Museum here on Google maps.

-Ideally located in the Setagaya district of Tokyo, MUSTARD HOTEL SHIMOKITAZAWA is 700 m from Tokyo Camii & Turkish Culture Centre, less than 1 km from Japan Folk Crafts Museum and an 11-minute walk from Shinganji Temple.
-Popular points of interest near the hotel include Kitazawa Hachiman Shrine, Koga Masao Museum of Music and Museum of Modern Japanese Literature.
+Ideally located in the Setagaya district of Tokyo, MUSTARD HOTEL SHIMOKITAZAWA is 700 m from Tokyo Camii & Turkish Culture Centre, less than 1 km from Japan Folk Crafts Museum, and an 11-minute walk from Shinganji Temple.
+Popular points of interest near the hotel include Kitazawa Hachiman Shrine, Koga Masao Museum of Music, and the Museum of Modern Japanese Literature.

 Located near the central Shibuya area, the b sangenjaya is a 2-minute walk from Sangenjaya Station, just 2 stops from Shibuya Station on the Tokyu Den-en-Toshi Line.
 The b sangenjaya is a 10-minute train ride from Meiji-Jingu Shrine and the Omotesando Hills shopping centre.
 It is 4 km from Harajuku Train Station and 15 km from Haneda Airport.
-Tokyo Skytree is a 30-minute train ride away.
+Tokyo Skytree is a 30-minute train ride away, making it a convenient stay in Setagaya.

 Right across from Yoga Station on the Tokyu Den-en-toshi Line, Tokyu Stay Yoga is a 12-minute train ride from Shibuya.
-Yoga Tokyu Stay is a 20-minute walk from Kinuta Park and Setagaya Museum.
-From Yoga Station it is a 15-minute train ride from Shibuya and about a 1-hour direct train ride to Yokohama and about a 30-minute train ride from Shinjuku area.
+Yoga Tokyu Stay is a 20-minute walk from Kinuta Park and the Setagaya Museum.
+From Yoga Station, it is a 15-minute train ride from Shibuya, about a 1-hour direct train ride to Yokohama, and about a 30-minute train ride from Shinjuku area, offering convenient access within Setagaya.

-Well set in the Setagaya district of Tokyo, Onsen Ryokan Yuen Bettei Tokyo Daita is located less than 1 km from Shinganji Temple, a 12-minute walk from Kitazawa Hachiman Shrine and 1.4 km from Hanegi Park.
+Well set in the Setagaya district of Tokyo, Onsen Ryokan Yuen Bettei Tokyo Daita is located less than 1 km from Shinganji Temple, a 12-minute walk from Kitazawa Hachiman Shrine, and 1.4 km from Hanegi Park.
 Tokyo Holy Cross Church is 1.8 km from the ryokan, while Komabano Park is 2 km away.
-The nearest airport is Tokyo Haneda International Airport, 28 km from Onsen Ryokan Yuen Bettei Tokyo.
+The nearest airport is Tokyo Haneda International Airport, 28 km from Onsen Ryokan Yuen Bettei Tokyo, providing a luxurious stay in Setagaya.

-Well located in the Setagaya district of Tokyo, THE WARDROBE Hotel 下北沢 is located 700 m from Shinganji Temple, 700 m from Kitazawa Hachiman Shrine and 1.6 km from Komabano Park.
-Attractions in the area include Museum of Modern Japanese Literature, 2 km away, or Komaba Museum, set 2.1 km from the property.
-Popular points of interest near the accommodation include Hanegi Park, Koga Masao Museum of Music and Japan Folk Crafts Museum.
+Well located in the Setagaya district of Tokyo, THE WARDROBE Hotel 下北沢 is located 700 m from Shinganji Temple, 700 m from Kitazawa Hachiman Shrine, and 1.6 km from Komabano Park.
+Attractions in the area include the Museum of Modern Japanese Literature, 2 km away, or Komaba Museum, set 2.1 km from the property.
+Popular points of interest near the accommodation include Hanegi Park, Koga Masao Museum of Music, and the Japan Folk Crafts Museum.

 Kitazawa Cosy House

-Attractively set in the Setagaya district of Tokyo, Kitazawa Cosy House is situated 600 m from Kitazawa Hachiman Shrine, 600 m from Shinganji Temple and 700 m from Japan Folk Crafts Museum.
+Attractively set in the Setagaya district of Tokyo, Kitazawa Cosy House is situated 600 m from Kitazawa Hachiman Shrine, 600 m from Shinganji Temple, and 700 m from Japan Folk Crafts Museum.
 This property is set a short distance from attractions such as Koga Masao Museum of Music, Komaba Museum, and Hanegi Park.
-Popular points of interest near Kitazawa Cozy House include Tokyo Camii & Turkish Culture Center, Museum of Modern Japanese Literature and Komabano Park.
+Popular points of interest near Kitazawa Cosy House include Tokyo Camii & Turkish Culture Center, the Museum of Modern Japanese Literature, and Komabano Park.

 Real Life Meguro River

-Conveniently set in the Setagaya district of Tokyo, Real Life Meguro River is located less than 1 km from Ikejiri Inari Shrine, a 13-minute walk from Higashiyama Kaizuka Park and 1.1 km from Kamimeguro Hikawa Shrine.
-The property is close to several well-known attractions, 1.4 km from Setagaya Peace Museum, 1.4 km from Showa Women’s University Hitomi Memorial Hall and 1.5 km from Showa Women’s University Koyo Museum.
-Popular points of interest near the accommodation include Snowdome Museum, Sugekari Park and Setagaya Park.
+Conveniently set in the Setagaya district of Tokyo, Real Life Meguro River is located less than 1 km from Ikejiri Inari Shrine, a 13-minute walk from Higashiyama Kaizuka Park, and 1.1 km from Kamimeguro Hikawa Shrine.
+The property is close to several well-known attractions, including Setagaya Peace Museum, Showa Women’s University Hitomi Memorial Hall, and Showa Women’s University Koyo Museum.
+Popular points of interest near the accommodation include the Snow Dome Museum, Sugekari Park, and Setagaya Park.